These 10 fitness tips for beginners worked for me and there’s no reason they won’t work for you too.

 Visualizing the way you want to look can help you to stay motivated.
 If you used to be in good shape, find some photos of yourself when you looked your best.
 Photocopy them, and stick them up where you will see them often.
 For example, on your fridge, your bathroom mirror, your closet door, and your computer’s screen.

 If you’ve always struggled with your weight, search online and find images of people with a body shape you aspire to, and pin those up.
 This will help you to stay on track.
 While I didn’t need to lose weight, I wanted to tone up.
 Having a clear image in mind of the way I used to look and wanted to look again, gave me something to work towards.

 If you’re a woman who only wants to tone up, seeing pictures of female bodybuilders could make you think lifting weights is not for you.

 The reality is that the average exerciser will never look like a bodybuilder.
-Bodybuilders follow a very strict workout schedule and diet and take nutritional supplements to achieve this look.
+Bodybuilders follow a very strict workout schedule and diet and take nutritional supplements to achieve their look.
 Some even take illegal drugs.
-For the rest of us, lifting weights will result in increased strength, nicely sculpted muscles and a reduction of body fat.
+For the rest of us, lifting weights will result in increased strength, nicely sculpted muscles, and a reduction of body fat.

 8. Set realistic goals

 One of the best fitness tips for beginners I can share is to be realistic.

 If you are really out of shape and have a lot of weight to lose, set yourself an achievable timeline to reach your goal.
 If you want to lose 40 pounds, don’t plan on doing so in two months.
 It’s unlikely you could achieve this without burning yourself out and even jeopardizing your health.
 If you did manage to lose the weight, it would require a lot of work and probably not be sustainable.
 Instead, give yourself six months to lose the weight and consistently work towards your goal.